Miss-Maggie/Day-4-Assignment/README.md

 Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?

 Agile methodology:-
-- Iterative and increamental
+- It is Iterative and increamental
-- Highly flexible , allows changes anytime
+- It is Highly flexible , allows changes anytime
-- Has multiple cycles(sprints) with overlapping phases
+- It Has multiple cycles(sprints) with overlapping phases
-- Continuous customer involvement throughout the project
+- It is Continuous customer involvement throughout the project
-- Frequent releases of working software
+- It has Frequent releases of working software
 - Low risk, as issues are identified early in sprints
-- Best for complex evolving projects requiring frequent changes
+- It is Best for complex evolving projects requiring frequent changes
-- Continuous testing alongside development
+- It involves Continuous testing alongside development
 - High team collaboration, daily meetings
 - Mininimal, focuses on working software